MinesJA/westworld-command-center-react/README.md

 --------------------------------------
 Determine how the component tree should be built.
 Some of the imports have already been given for you.
 Before you get started, it is highly suggested to draw your component tree on paper.
 A couple things to note:

 1. Let the visual cue of the application guide you.
-For example, there are clearly two main sections to this application: The top half (`WestworldMap`) and the bottome half (`Headquarters`).
+For example, there are clearly two main sections to this application: The top half (`WestworldMap`) and the bottom half (`Headquarters`).
 How should each of those components import the components that live inside them?
 2. Aside from visual cues, what functional cues can you get from the application?
 For example, clearly the `Area` component holds hosts in a type of list.
 So what component does an area need to render that list?
 Is there another component that also holds hosts in a list that's not an area component?
-3. Remember that two seperate component branches can import the same component.
+3. Remember that two separate component branches can import the same component.

 Checkpoint 2: Determine Where State Lives
 -----------------------------------------